skip to main content

 Best NBA Cup TV plans

-NBA fans who have already prepped for the regular season will have no trouble watching the NBA Cup.
+NBA fans who have already prepped for the regular season—even amid the additions of Amazon Prime Video, NBC, and Peacock—will have no trouble watching the NBA Cup.
 After all, regular-season and in-season tournament games air across the same channels with the same local and national blackout restrictions.

 Our How To Watch NBA Games guide offers an in-depth look at the best TV plans for watching pro basketball.
 But here’s a quick rundown of our favorite NBA-centric TV providers.

-1. Local games: DIRECTV STREAM (starting at $69.99 a month) is the best service for watching in-market NBA games because it has fantastic RSN coverage.
-It’s expensive, but it also has every national NBA channel.
+1. Local games: Stream with DIRECTV (starting at $69.99 a month) is the best service for watching in-market NBA games because it has fantastic RSN coverage.
+It’s expensive, but it also has ESPN and national broadcast channels like ABC and NBC.

 2. Out-of-market games: NBA League Pass is the only way to watch out-of-market NBA games.
 Some providers offer it as an add-on, but it’s also available as a standalone streaming subscription.